 With regard to Subsection D, the certification of compliance is required whether documents are filed in paper form or via an e-filing system.
-Moreover, the certification is required on every document filed with a court or custodian regardless of whether the filing contains a "confidential document" requiring safeguarding under this policy.

 With regard to Subsection E, if the party or party's attorney fails to use a cover sheet designated "Confidential Document Form" when filing a document deemed confidential pursuant to this section, the document may be released to the public.